 Because the body is not receiving enough oxygen, many of those who come to us here at the Breathing Center suffer from issues such as:

-The breathing treatment involves exercises which we teach those who visit us at the Breathing Center.
+The breathing treatment involves exercises that we teach those who visit us at the Buteyko Breathing Center.
 This has been found to reduce and even completely resolve all of the above issues.
 Learning how to breathe correctly has also resolved numerous other health issues that are typically not linked to a healthy respiratory system, including a host of allergies, anxiety, eczema and varicose veins.

 Normalizing Your Breathing

-The goal of every training program which we host here for our clients is that they learn how to “normalize” their breathing and gain control over it.
+The goal of every training program which we host here for our clients is that they learn how to normalize their breathing and gain control over it.
 This can be accomplished in a variety of ways though we often begin with:

 1. Reduced Breathing: Our clients are taught how to consciously reduce their breathing volume or breathing rate.